Awkward: Tesla Model S yoke is no joke

 Also shown in the video is how there's no shifter stalk anymore.
 The Model S is supposed to be capable of predicting which direction the driver wants to go.
 This too posed an issue less than 2 minutes into driving when Joe wanted to have the car shift from driving forward to reverse into the shop.
 This required Joe to use the touchscreen to shift the Model S into reverse.

-To put the car in park one can touch a spot on the parking screen or simply unbuckle the steering wheel.
+To put the car in park one can touch a spot on the parking screen or simply unbuckle the seat belt.

 Every refreshed Model S in either Long Range or Plaid trim feature the yoke steering wheel.
 The refreshed Model X, which will arrive in customer's garages early next year, will also feature the refreshed interior with a yoke.